zziwonCHOI/zziwonCHOI/README.md

 ### Hi there!
 I aspire to become a mobile app developer. 👋
-I develop websites with JavaScript or mobile app with TypeStript.
+I develop websites with JavaScript or mobile app with TypeScript.

 I enjoy cleaning and sleeping. 🧹🛌
 My life motto is 'If at first you don't succeed, try, try again.🔁